 Majority of the respondents are executives in the organizations.
 A huge proportion of the employees in the managerial and above, executive, entry level and below position are dissatisfied.
-Most of the employees holding position such as Lecturer and Tutor are satisfied.
-This corresponds to the significantly higher satisfaction level among employees in the Education Industry.

-As education level, industry served and the position in the organization has a significant association with the overall satisfaction the strength of the relationship was analyzed further.
-Due to the presence of nominal scale.
-Phi test was used to analyze the relationship.
+Most of the employees As education level, industry served and the position in the organization has a significant association with the overall satisfaction the strength of the relationship was analyzed further.
+Due to the presence of nominal scale, Phi test was used to analyze the relationship.
+Phi test was used to determine the strength of the relationship between education level, industry and position in the organization with the overall satisfaction.
+The individual relationship was analyzed.